AdilArslann/M3-S2/README.md

 ### `POST /`
 Creates a new user.

-- Request body should contain user data (username).
+- Request body should contain user data (discordId).
 - Returns a `201 Created` status code if successful.

 ### `GET /`